tensorflow/tensorflow/tensorflow/lite/g3doc/convert/rnn.md

     the user program.
 Such a TensorFlow program can still be converted to TensorFlow Lite using the feature being described here.
-1. Bidirectional LSTM is currently modelled as two UnidirectionalSequenceLSTM operators in TensorFlow Lite.
+1. Bidirectional LSTM is currently modelled as two UnidirectionalSequenceLSTM operations in TensorFlow Lite.
 This will be replaced with a single BidirectionalSequenceLSTM op.